 You may think you couldn’t possibly get more use out of your small closet without studying the laws of physics and gravity.
 But all you need is a simple change in perspective.

 Look at your closet.
 Standard closets come with one rack spanning the width of the space with a shelf on top of it.
 Look past it, or better yet, take it out.
 Now what do you see?
 It’s more than just a box, it’s a three dimensional space.

 Now consider the height, width, and depth.
 If it were a sealed space, how much water could it contain?
 Don’t try this!
 Just get your mind thinking about the space as a big container ready for filling.

 Let’s get personal

 This will leave more space to add horizontal shelving.
-No need for 24″ depth for sweaters and ready to wear items, unless the shelves can be pulled out so you can see what’s in the back.
+There’s no need for a 24″ depth for sweaters and ready-to-wear items, unless the shelves can be pulled out so you can see what’s in the back.
 Otherwise, consider short-stacking the shelves so fewer items rest on more shelves.

 Keep it at eye level

 Keep what you need on a regular basis at eye level.
 Use upper storage for items used less often.
 Some people prefer to use storage boxes and containers for the out-of-the-way items and the day-to-day items exposed for easy use.